 It is pointless to go on about the actual editing capabilities of the software because the program does it all and does it all very, very well.

 It cuts, slices, dices and chops with ease and eats up the modern highly compressed video files effortlessly because behind the pretty face lies an editing and rendering engine with serious credentials.

-In fact about three years after shooting to the lead in the speed stakes it still comfortably occupies first place.
+In fact about four years after shooting to the lead in the speed stakes it still comfortably occupies first place.

 These days however, no-one is expecting a video editor to just edit videos!